Ikomia-dev/IkomiaApi/README.md

 By democratizing advanced technologies, we strive to accelerate innovation in AI, computer vision, and machine learning.
 Our platform empowers developers to leverage cutting-edge algorithms effortlessly, thereby fostering collaboration and transformative applications.

-*In conclusion, let us emphasize our forthcoming SaaS platform, designed to simplify the publication and deployment of workflows onto dedicated CPU or GPU endpoints (please contact us at team@ikomia.ai for more information).*
+*Stay tuned for our forthcoming SaaS platform, designed to simplify workflow publication and deployment on dedicated CPU or GPU endpoints.
+Contact us at team@ikomia.ai for more information.*

 <!-- GETTING STARTED -->
 ## Getting Started